1944 Penny Value: What Is A 1944 Wheat Penny Worth? Find Out Here

 If you’ve got questions about 1944 wheat pennies, you’ve come to the right place — because we’ve got the answers!

-It’s time to find out if you own the $85,000+ 1944 steel penny, or if your 1944 Lincoln cent is worth just 3 to 5 cents.
+It’s time to find out if you own a rare 1944 penny worth thousands, a valuable 1944 penny worth more than face value, or if your 1944 Lincoln cent is worth just 3 to 5 cents.

 Here’s how to tell…

-1944 Penny Facts
+1944 Wheat Penny Facts

 Why does this matter?

-Because the copper used in the 1944 through 1946 pennies were made from recovered ammunitions shells used in World War II.
-In 1943, the Lincoln penny was made from a zinc-coated steel composition to help save copper for World War II ammunitions.
+Because the copper that was used in the 1944 through 1946 pennies was made from recovered ammunition shells used in World War II.

-However, many people mistook the 1943 steel penny for a dime, and others complained about the steel becoming rusty.
+In 1943, the Lincoln penny was made from a zinc-coated steel composition to help save copper for World War II ammunition.
+However, many people mistook the 1943 steel penny for a dime.
+And others complained about the steel becoming rusty.

 Responding to the public outcry during a time of rations, officials in the U.S. government decided to return to using copper in the penny beginning in 1944 — choosing to derive the copper from spent shell casings.

-Thus, Lincoln pennies made from 1944 through 1946 are often called ‘shell case cents‘ or ‘shell case pennies.’
+Thus, Lincoln pennies made from 1944 through 1946 are often called shell case cents or shell case pennies.

 What About That Rare 1944 Steel Penny?

-Even though the United States Mint switched pennies from a steel composition to copper in 1944, some steel planchets were left behind in the presses, presumably by accident.
+Even though the United States Mint switched pennies from a steel composition to copper in 1944, some steel planchets were left behind in the presses (presumably, by accident).

 A lot of collectors get excited when they find a silver colored 1944 cent — thinking they found the rare 1944 steel penny.
 But in virtually every case, what they have are silver-colored 1944 copper cents.